xvik/dropwizard-guicey/src/doc/docs/examples/jdbi.md

 }
 ```

-For simplicity, embedded H2 database used:
+For simplicity, an embedded H2 database is used:

 ```yaml
 database: